jxlxx/julio.lol/content/posts/go-essentials.md

 Typically you would have all your server code in `main.go`, and everything else in `/packages`.

 Another really common pattern is to use a `/cmd` directory of all the 'external' stuff.
-And `/internal` all you help functions/business logic etc.
+And `/internal` all your helper functions/business logic etc.

 ```
 .